Apple HomeKit Setup — Mysa for In-Floor Heating

 - Ensure your iOS device is on the same Wi-Fi network as the thermostat

-- Check that your Mysa account is active and the thermostat is properly paired in the Mysa app
+- Check that your thermostat is properly paired (via Mysa app or HomeKit setup)

 HomeKit can't control the thermostat